 What you’ll study

-When you embark on our LLB (Hons) Law programme, you’ll cover all the core elements of a qualifying law degree, with the opportunity to delve into these core subjects in greater depth.
 Our curriculum offers ample opportunities to engage with practical legal issues, and spans the relationship between law, modern life and the economy as well as cross-border issues.

-- the UK’s ‘unwritten’ constitution, and how the legal system acts to safeguard the rule of law
+- The UK’s ‘unwritten’ constitution, and how the legal system acts to safeguard the rule of law.

-- how tort law determines liability for harm, its roots in common law and its dependence on the facts and context of a case
+- How tort law determines liability for harm, its roots in common law and its dependence on the facts and context of a case.

 You’ll also have the opportunity to customise your studies with elective courses both from within the law discipline and outside it.